76-year-old woman burnt to death at Komenda

 Source: GNA

-The charred body of a 76-year-old woman was recovered by the Ghana National Fire Service (GNFS) after they doused a fire at the Zion Prayer Ministry at Komenda.
+The charred body of a 76-year-old woman was recovered by the Ghana National Fire Service (GNFS) after dousing fire at the Zion Prayer Ministry at Komenda.

 DOIII Jacob Krakue of the Komenda District Fire Command, who confirmed the incident to the Ghana News Agency, said the Service received a call reporting the fire incident on the premises of the Zion Prayer Ministry at about 0800 hours.

-He said the firefighters got to the scene and immediately prevented the fire from spreading to other rooms, especially a nearby room where foam mattresses were stored.
+He said the firefighters got to the scene and immediately prevented the fire from spreading to other rooms, especially the nearby room where foam mattresses were stored.

-They retrieved the charred body of the woman, which was later conveyed to the Cape Coast Teaching Hospital Morgue.

-Some eyewitnesses said they heard a loud cry for help and rushed to the scene only to realize the place was on fire but all efforts to save the woman proved futile.
+Some eyewitnesses said they heard a loud cry for help and rushed to the scene only to realise the place was on fire but all efforts to save the woman proved futile.

-He said the people tried to deal with the fire themselves and only resorted to calling the Fire Service when things got out of control.
+He said people preferred to deal with fires themselves and resorted to calling the Fire Service when things got of control.